Establish an operational fitness review

-As you learned in Getting started, the first step in an enterprise's digital transformation is to identify the business problems to be solved by adopting Azure.
+As discussed in Get started: Accelerate migration, the first step in an enterprise's digital transformation is to identify the business problems to be solved by adopting Azure.
 The next step is to determine a high-level solution to the problem, such as migrating a workload to the cloud or adapting an existing, on-premises service to include cloud functionality.
-Finally, the solution is designed and implemented.
+Finally, you design and implement the solution.

 During this process, the focus is often on the features of the service: the set of functional requirements that you want the service to perform.
-For example, a product-delivery service requires features for determining the source and destination locations of the product, tracking the product during delivery, customer notifications, and others.
+For example, a product-delivery service requires features for determining the source and destination locations of the product, tracking the product during delivery, and sending notifications to the customer.

 The nonfunctional requirements, in contrast, relate to properties such as the service's availability, resiliency, and scalability.
 These properties differ from the functional requirements because they don't directly affect the final function of any particular feature in the service.
 However, nonfunctional requirements do relate to the performance and continuity of the service.

-Some nonfunctional requirements can be specified in terms of a service-level agreement (SLA).
-For service continuity, as an example, an availability requirement for the service can be expressed as a percentage: "Available 99.99% of the time".
+You can specify some nonfunctional requirements in terms of a service-level agreement (SLA).
+For example, you can express service continuity as a percentage of availability: "Available 99.99 percent of the time".
 Other nonfunctional requirements might be more difficult to define and might change as production needs change.
 For example, a consumer-oriented service might face unanticipated throughput requirements after a surge of popularity.

-Requirements for resiliency are explored in more depth in Designing reliable Azure applications.
-That article includes explanations of concepts like recovery-point objective (RPO), recovery-time objective (RTO), SLA, and others.
+For more information about resiliency requirements, see Designing reliable Azure applications.
+That article includes explanations of concepts like recovery-point objective (RPO), recovery-time objective (RTO), and SLA.

 Process for operational fitness review